Many misinterpret all the verses which

 of Him, because we keep His commandments, and do those things that are

 pleasing in His sight.
-23 And this is his commandment, (1)That we
+23 And this is His commandment, (1)That we

 should believe on the name of His Son Jesus Christ, AND

-another, as He (Jesus) gave us commandment.
+(2) Love One Another, as He (Jesus) gave us commandment.
 24 And

 he that keepeth His